 But there was something more that appealed to me, a biblical creationist.
 We have been indoctrinated to think that ancient people were one step above grunting brutes who had recently evolved and reluctant to leave their caves.
 That is an a priori assumption (and something our friends at Greater Ancestors will dispute).
 Taking a creationist viewpoint (one that is much more in keeping with what we know of the intelligence of ancient people), we see the skill and ingenuity of Noah's family and hired workers as they build the Ark.

 Mankind was becoming increasingly wicked.
 Because of this and the Nephilim, God was going to destroy the world.
 Who were the Nephelim?
 There is some dispute about that term, and Reed does not go into detail on their origin.
 But they exist, and they're not at all nice people.

 Dr. Reed uses one thing that is disputed in creationist circles: Rain.
 Did it happen before the Flood?
 In this book, no. If the reader disagrees and thinks that yes, it did rain before the Flood, the description of astonishment from the people will not ruin the book for that reader.

 Earlier, I said that the book could have a PG-13 rating.
 I suggest that The Coming Wrath could be read by church groups because there is a great deal of material that would make for some lively and interesting discussions.

 So I am giving it a strong recommendation.
 Unfortunately, it seems to be only available in the Kindle format.
-I hope it becomes more widely available.
+I hope additional formats are produced.